Quick Start Guide

 import matplotlib.pyplot as plt

-pyddm.plot.plot_fit_diagnostics(model=fit_model_rs, sample=roitman_sample)
+pyddm.plot.plot_fit_diagnostics(model=m, sample=roitman_sample)

 plt.savefig("roitman-fit.png")